cgibsonmm/finding-solutions/README.md

 https://www.geeksforgeeks.org/loops-in-javascript/

-Image is great, but no quite what you need
+Image is great, but not quite what you need

 Let's keep searching for a better resource: